Monday - Friday 8:30 am - 4:00 pm

 Bylaw enforcement may take many courses and can be costly to the person who is not in compliance.
 In the case of ongoing complaint issues that are determined to be a nuisance under the Town’s bylaws, the costs for fixing the infraction may be charged against the property owner and eventually collected as taxes.
 Each complaint is different and the enforcement proceedings are determined based on the individual case.

 Sometimes we get complaints about matters that are not regulated by the Town.
 They may be a civil matter between property owners or a minor non-enforceable infraction.
-Examples could include trees overgrowing property lines and fence disputes.
+Examples could include trees overgrowing property lines, fence disputes or private building schemes.
 In these situations, you are encouraged to work with your neighbour to resolve the situation.

 Information about the person making a complaint is confidential.
 It is the Town’s policy that it will not be released to the person whose property is the subject of a complaint.
 If the complaint escalates and becomes a legal matter, the Town may request or require a complainant to act as a witness Such cases are considered exceptional and do not happen often.